MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ``` PowerShell
 Add-NetNatStaticMapping -NatName "ContainerNat" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.16.0.2 -InternalPort 80 -ExternalPort 80
 ```
 When the port mapping has been created you will also need to configure an inbound firewall rule for the configured port.
 To do so for port 80 run the following command.
+This script can be copied into the VM.

 ``` PowerShell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {